maekitalo/cxxtools/doc/serialization-howto.markdown

 `std::vector<Foo>`.

 The member names in the `cxxtools::SerializationInfo` typically match the member names of the C++ structure but they do not need to.
-Also not every member need to be serialized when not needed for deserialization.
+Also, not every member needs to be serialized when not needed for deserialization.
 It is just necessary, that the serialization operator and deserialization operator use the same structure.
 It is perfectly OK to define the operators like that: